Submissions to RFM are Now Open

 However, the writer retains all rights to his/her work.
 Once it’s published here, you can reprint it wherever you like, whenever you like, as often as you like.

-The upper word limit is 5,000.
+The upper word limit is 5.000.
 There is no minimum.
 If you can write a story in six words like (allegedly) Hemingway’s “Baby Shoes”, send it.
+Please put the word count in the upper right corner of your submission.

 Please keep profanity to an absolute minimum.
 RFM is trying to reach the widest audience possible.
 Obscenities will turn away many people.
 Remember the old adage that for every obscenity a writer uses, he/she loses a reader.

 Please use Standard Manuscript Format.
 This makes it a lot easier for me, the editor, to read your work, and the easier you make my life for me, the better the chance you have of being published.
-I won’t be holding to this religiously, but if you turn in an experimental piece that I have to figure out what is going on…well…which would be easier: to burn up my time trying to decipher some obscure format or to toss the work into the Recycle bin?
+I won’t be holding to this religiously, but if you turn in an experimental piece that I have to figure out what is going on…well…which would be easier: to burn up my time trying to decipher some obscure format or to simply reject it?

 Please attach a short bio of 50 words or less.
 It may include your website, twitter handle, or any other social media identification you like.
 If you haven’t written one before, look at the author’s bios in almost any respected literary magazine.
 A good place to start is at The Chamber Magazine.

-I am taking multiple submissions of up to three works at once.
+Please submit only one work at a time.
 Once you have submitted, please wait until you have heard about that submission before submitting more.

 I will take simultaneous submissions but be professional and withdraw your work if it has been accepted elsewhere before being published here.

 I will try to respond to submissions as quickly as possible, but please allow a couple of weeks before querying about your article/story.
-If I like your submission, I will publish it as soon as possible, probably within a month or two.
 This will depend on the backlog of submissions and other factors.

 Gratuitous sex, extreme violence, violence to children, rape, and anything else that offends my personal sensibilities or anything that skirts the boundaries of the law will not be published.